NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

   </div>
 </div>

 **Thoughts:** I forgot to take a picture of the porridge.
-Been stacking on those leftover oat cookies, probably ate a few too many.
+Been snacking on those leftover oat cookies, probably ate a few too many.
 It seems my meals have been using the same carrot, broccoli, red cabbage and onion combination.
-That's whats in the fridge.
+That's what's in the fridge.

 ##### 12th Jul